kristian-lange-tw/JATOS_docs/docs/Run_your_study/Use-Prolific.md

 ### 1. Enter your JATOS study link

-In the field under _What is the URL of your study?_ (first red box in the screenshot), enter a link to your JATOS study.You probably want a link to either a _General Single_ or a _General Multiple_ worker type (see [JATOS' worker types](Worker-Types.html) and [Run your Study with Study Links](Run-your-Study-with-Study-Links.html)).
+In the field under _What is the URL of your study?_ (first red box in the screenshot), enter a link to your JATOS study.You probably want a study link of either _General Single_ or a _General Multiple_ type (see [Run your Study with Study Links](Run-your-Study-with-Study-Links.html)).

 ### 2. (Optional) Consider passing Prolific URL parameters to your study